 Cars just get us from place to place.
 Our finances get us through life.
 And from what I hear, Budgets Are Sexy.

 While you can afford the payments for a vehicle, it doesn’t necessarily mean you can afford the car.
-Especially not when pursuing financial independence.
+Especially not when seeking financial independence.

 We decided we couldn’t afford not to invest our money instead of drive it.
 Our financial well-being is greater as a result.
 How about you?

 Are you driving sexy vehicles or building a hot retirement?
 Kudos if you are accomplishing both!